How Sandcastle worm Inspired Underwater Surgical Adhesives

 Secretes a two-part underwater adhesive from separate glands — a polyelectrolyte complex that sets hard within seconds in cold seawater, bonding sand grains into a precise tube structure

-In the language of biomimicry, this falls under the Make › Attach temporarily category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Attach temporarily category.

 The Design Principle